Trump appointee sweeps aside rule that ensured ‘firewall’ at Voice of America

 USAGM’s representatives didn’t respond to a request for comment late Monday.

-On its website, USAGM promotes the firewall as “an essential guarantee of the journalistic credibility of U.S. global media content.
-It says the firewall “prohibits interference by U.S. government officials, including the USAGM’s Chief Executive Officer, in the objective, independent reporting of news” by the networks under its supervision “thereby safeguarding the ability of USAGM journalists to develop content that reflects the highest professional standards of journalism, free of political interference.”
+On its website Tuesday morning, USAGM promoted the firewall as “an essential guarantee of the journalistic credibility of U.S. global media content.”
+It said the firewall “prohibits interference by U.S. government officials, including the USAGM’s Chief Executive Officer, in the objective, independent reporting of news” by the networks under its supervision, “thereby safeguarding the ability of USAGM journalists to develop content that reflects the highest professional standards of journalism, free of political interference.”

-It adds that “the firewall is critical to ensure that USAGM journalists and editors can make the final decisions on what stories to cover, and how they are covered.”
+It added that “the firewall is critical to ensure that USAGM journalists and editors can make the final decisions on what stories to cover, and how they are covered.”